AzmiFirmansah/todolist-php-bootstrap/README.md

 ## Description

 This repository contains a simple TodoList web application built with PHP, MySQL, and Bootstrap.
 The project provides a basic task management system where users can add, edit, delete, and manage their tasks efficiently.
-The purpose of this project is to demonstrate CRUD operations and responsive UI design with Bootstrap.
+The purpose of this project is to demonstrate CRUD operations and UI design with Bootstrap.

 ## Key Features